swfans/swars/README.md

 7. b.
 Extract the downloaded patch file.
 8. b.
 Move all extracted files and folders to the selected installation folder.
-     Place them all in one folder, so that sub-olders `conf`, `data`, `levels` and the executable file `swars` are all next to each other.
+     Place them all in one folder, so that sub-olders `conf`, `data`, `levels` and the executable file `syndwarsfx` are all next to each other.

 If all went well, you can now [start the game](#starting-the-game).